Why Come To Aesthetic Laser Care for Your Next Neurotoxin/Botox® Treatment?

 • Don't risk being treated by novice injectors.
 Injection technique can make all the difference in achieving safe, natural results with little discomfort and minimal to no downtime.

-• Real Botox from Allergan, Inc Be suspicious of offices that don't participate in Brilliant Distinctions or don't take BD coupons or rebates as they may be using illegal or imported Botox.
-Also, we are now offering Jeuveau from Evolus, Inc and feel it is similar to Botox but priced $1/unit cheaper.
-Watch out for specials being offered by Evolus for Jeuveau on our home page.
+• Real Botox from Allergan, Inc. Be suspicious of offices that don't participate in Alle or don't take Alle coupons or rebates as they may be using illegal or imported Botox.
+Brilliant Distinctions is now Alle and it's a simple process to transition over.
+Visit Alle

-• Competitive prices: $10/Unit Regular Price, and $9/Unit When you Bring a Friend Who Also Receives Botox Treatment (Minimum of $150).
-Prices vary depending on the number of areas being treated and range from $150-$200 for a single area of injection, to $300-$500 for treatment of the glabellar lines (between the eyebrows), crow's feet, forehead, chin/mouth, and neck zones.
+• Competitive prices: $11/Unit Regular Price, and $10/Unit When you Bring a Friend Who Also Receives Botox Treatment (Minimum of $150).
+Prices vary depending on the number of areas being treated and range from $150-$250 for a single area of injection, to $300-$550 for treatment of the glabellar lines (between the eyebrows), crow's feet, forehead, chin/mouth, and neck zones.

 Remember to stop all Aspirin for 7 to 10 days, and Motrin/ibuprofen, Advil, Aleve, fish oil, and Vitamin E for 4 days before treatment to minimize your risk of bruising.